 4. Sherwin Williams Creamy SW 7012

-I’ve had a lot of clients say that they love cream, but don’t love yellow.
+I’ve had a lot of clients say they love cream, but don’t love yellow.
 So…(awkward moment) cream IS yellow, it’s just yellow with a neutral base added to it and that’s JUST what you get when you choose Creamy.
-The neutral base calms it down so that it’s more of a neutral/cream and less of a colour/yellow.
+The neutral base calms it down so it’s more of a neutral/cream and less of a colour/yellow.

 A bit more about Creamy…